pragma-/pbot/doc/Factoids.md

 or interpreter.
 The output from code is then parsed and treated like any other factoid text.
 This allows anybody to add new and unique commands to PBot without the need for installing Plugins or modules.

 Code Factoids are executed within a virtual machine.
+You must install and set up a virtual machine with your operating system.
 See the [Virtual Machine](doc/VirtualMachine.md) documentation for more information.

 To create a Code Factoid, use the `/code` command.
 The syntax is: